 SafeLane Global was contracted to provide mine action survey, mechanical, explosive ordnance disposal and rapid response capacities east of the Berm in Western Sahara.

-Mine action Western Sahara
+Mine action in Western Sahara – continuing humanitarian work

-The CL team conducted technical/non-technical survey and EOD spot tasks, depending on location and tasking.
-The MTTs were tasked to conduct technical survey, BAC, and manual mine clearance tasks.
+The CL team conducted technical and non-technical surveys and EOD spot tasks, depending on the location and the tasking.